This tutorial shows how to create a Capital Investment Plan in Excel.

 Step 1.
 Set up a Capital Investment Forecast in Excel

-Use the first rows of the Excel Financial Model to show the phasing of the capital investment.
+Use the Excel Financial Model’s first rows to show the capital investment’s phasing.
 Then, link the funding to the overall customer growth.

 For example, my Capital Investment Plan Template spreads the financing into equal monthly tranches.
 It then assumes that each injection increases the overall addressable market.